Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 ### Custom layers

-You can create a custom Layer to get tiles with custom styles and data returned.
+You can create a custom Layer to get tiles with custom display styles and data returned.
+Customzied parcel attributes returned is only available in the Mapbox Vector Tiles (.mvt) format.

-A Layer defines the set of data and, for raster tiles, styles, that you get in a tile.
+A Layer defines the set of data attributes returned in the vector tiles and line styling for raster tiles.

 Each layer has a unique ID.
 Each unqiue set of styles, fields, and queries defines new layer -- you cannot edit existing layers, just create new ones.

 #### How to create a custom layer

 The basic order of operations to create a custom layer is:

-1. POST JSON to define the styles or custom data for the layer.
+1. POST JSON formatted text to define the styles or custom data (vector tiles only) for a new layer.
-2. Read the response TileJSON to get the new layer's url(s).
+2. Read the response that is formatted in TileJSON to get the new layer's url(s).
 3. Use the urls specified in the response on your map.

 ##### Layer creation endpoint